golobby/env/README.md

 ### Loading

-Following example demonstrates how to load env file.
+Following example demonstrates how to read and load a env file.

 ```go
 vs, err := env.Load(".env")
 fmt.Println(vs)
 ```

+The filename you pass to `Load()` function must be env file relative path like `.env` or `path/to/.env`.
-`vs` will be a `map[string]string]` of the environment variables.
-It also loads the variables to OS.
+`vs` variable in the example will be a `map[string]string]` of the environment variables.
+It also loads the variables to OS variables.

 #### Example